blueberryliaojuan/BeeReader/STRUCTURE.md

 ## 5. `middlewares/`

-Custom middleware logic, such as authentication, checkSessionExpiry.
+Custom middleware logic, such as authentication, checkSessionExpiry etc.

 ## 7. `utils/`